 Perhaps half of the stars that we see at night are binaries.
 Take Sirius, for example, the brightest star of the nighttime sky.
 It looks like a single star to the unaided eye, but it’s actually a binary star.
 According to the star aficionado Jim Kaler, the two stars orbit each other in a period of 50.1 Earth-years at an average distance of 19.8 astronomical units.
 The brighter of the two is called Sirius A, while its fainter companion is known as Sirius B (The Pup).

 So how would astronomers find the masses of Sirius A and B?
 They would simply plug in the observed distance separating the two component stars – and the orbital period – into the easy-to-use magical formula below.

 Mass = a3/p2

-In this formula, a is the distance between the stars in astronomical units, and p is the orbital period in Earth-years.
+In this formula, a is the mean distance between the stars (or, more precisely, the semi-major axis) in astronomical units, and p is the orbital period in Earth-years.
 So consider Sirius A and B with a separation of 19.8 astronomical units, an orbital period of 50.1 years.

 Mass = a3/p2

 Mass = 19.8 x 19.8 x 19.8/50.1 x 50.1